-The Benton County Career Technical Center in Ashland provides a career technical program of study to Benton County students in grades 9-12.
-Career technical education provides the students with the academic and technical skills, knowledge, and training necessary to help them succeed in future career pathways.
+The Benton County Career Technical Center in Ashland provides a career technical program of study that is available to all Benton County students in grades 9-12.
+Career technical education provides students with the academic and technical skills, knowledge, and training necessary to help them succeed in future applicable career pathways.
 All programs offer academic credits towards graduation.

 Classes are offered in the following areas: